flightstats/hub/README.md

 `peakRequestRateSeconds` and `contentSizeKB` are optional, and are only used by TimeSeries to provision the throughput of the channel per second.
 If the throughput is exceeded, the service will return an error code of 503 with a `Retry-After` header providing a value in seconds.

+`description` is optional and defaults to an empty string.
+This text field can be up to 1024 bytes long.

 `POST http://hub/channel`

 * Content-type: application/json